island-is/island.is/libs/application/template-api-modules/README.md

 ## 2. Set up your dataprovider definitions

-Make your definitions available to your Template
+Create your definition in your template lib (eg. `libs/application/templates/your-applicatoin/src/dataProviders/index.ts`) and make your definitions available to your Templates' state

 ```typescript
 import { defineTemplateApi } from '@island.is/application/types'